 By the 1960’s, Jim Thompson silk could be found in numerous high-end establishments across the globe.
 Designers for the film Ben Hur (the fastest and highest grossing film in 1959) used Jim Thompson silks for many of their leading costumes.
 His textiles were also notably used by a prominent English decorator in the restoration of the Canaletto Room of Windsor Castle.
 The Woolworth heiress and famous 1930’s socialite Barbara Hutton was an old friend of Thompson and had exclusive colours woven for her various properties around the world.
 Thompson’s Thai silk also found its way across the world to some of the most exclusive locations such as the London Savoy Hotel.

 Just two weeks before his disappearance, Jim Thompson relocated his business to No.9 Surawong Road.
-To this day, the store remains as Jim Thompson’s flagship, offering an array of exquisite Thai silk.
+To this day, the store remains as Jim Thompson’s flagship, offering an array of exquisite Thai silks.
 Housed in an elegant building that mimics the style of 17th century architecture from Ayutthaya, it is truly one of the lasting treasures of Bangkok.

 In addition, there are two large farms where the true magic of the production takes place.
 Everything from silk cocoon selection, degumming and colouring silk yarns, to reeling and weaving production, is completed on site.
 It is here that Thompson first discovered some of his earliest weavers, producing high quality silk on simple looms in the wide open spaces, under their idyllic, raised, wood houses.